 There's a rich history of dissent in Hong Kong, stretching back further even than the past few years.

 In 1966, demonstrations broke out after the Star Ferry Company decided to increase its fares.
 The protests escalated into riots, a full curfew was declared and hundreds of troops took to the streets.

 Protests have continued since 1997, but now the biggest ones tend to be of a political nature - and bring demonstrators into conflict with mainland China's position.

 While Hong Kongers have a degree of autonomy, they have little liberty in the polls, meaning protests are one of the few ways they can make their opinions heard.

-The 2014 demonstrations took place over several weeks and saw Hong Kongers demand the right to elect their own leader.
+In 2014, demonstrators took to the streets peacefully for several weeks, demanding Hong Kongers be given the right to elect their own leader.
 But the so-called Umbrella movement eventually fizzled out with no concessions from Beijing.